 Over eighty years ago, in 1933, the Adams family transport business was established by David's great-grandmother, grandfather and great-uncle.
 When David's father John joined, the company developed into one of the largest family-owned waste disposal companies in the UK.
 Services including hazardous and non-hazardous waste disposal and operating toxic waste landfill sites.
 The family business was subsequently sold, and in 1999 John became one of the first independent brokers of packaging recovery notes PRNs.

 Clarity was initially set up for the sale of PRNs, but we have since experienced substantial and rapid growth.
 Now, not only are we one of the UK's largest traders of PRNs, we have returned to our roots by continually expanding our recycling and waste division.

 Our heritage in the industry means we have developed unrivalled expertise and robust relationships with material reprocessors, transport providers, and waste management companies.
 This enables us to deliver strong savings and an exceptional service to our customers.

 Whilst our business has firm roots in the past, we are forward thinking and ambitious, and continually adapt and grow our operations as the resource, reuse and recycling market expands.
-Our waste to fuel network is growing, our WEEE compliance and packaging compliance schemes are well established and we constantly evolve our tailor-made waste and recycling solutions as requirements and technology change and develop.
+Our PRN trading division continues to experience year-on-year growth, our waste to fuel network is expanding, and our WEEE compliance and packaging compliance schemes are well established.

 Share this page with others